-The residence halls, lead by the student staff, provide regular informal floor programs and activities and events of a social and educational nature throughout the semester.
-In addition to the programming, RAs are trained in crisis intervention and specifically on how to deal safely with an intoxicated resident in relation to our campus polices
+The residence halls, led by the student staff, provide regular informal floor programs and activities and events of the social and educational nature throughout the semester.
+In addition to the programming, RA's are trained in drug identification, crisis intervention and specifically on how to deal safely within intoxicated resident in relation to our campus policies.